Process Documentation

 Workflow recording collapses that chain.
 Updating the SOP is the same act as running the process.
 You don't need a separate documentation task on your to-do list.
 You just do the work, and the documentation updates itself.

 That's why Claudia is built around browser workflow recording.
 It runs as a Chrome extension, capturing your clicks and inputs as you work, then exports a structured SKILL.md file that Claude Cowork can read and execute directly.
 No screenshots to maintain, no tab-switching to write things down, and no outdated documentation because re-recording takes exactly as long as doing the task.
 Your SOPs stay current because keeping them current is the same as just doing your job.
+If you want the broader vendor landscape after choosing the right format, see the best SOP documentation tools in 2026.

 This article is for informational purposes only and does not constitute legal advice.
 Consult your compliance team or legal counsel to evaluate how Claudia fits within your organization's specific regulatory obligations.